snigdhac/StoryComprehension_EMNLP/README.md

 # StoryComprehension_EMNLP

 This code was used for the following paper:
-Snigdha CHaturvedi, Haoruo Peng, and Dan Roth, 'Story Comprehension for Predicting What Happens Next', EMNLP 2017
+Snigdha Chaturvedi, Haoruo Peng, and Dan Roth, 'Story Comprehension for Predicting What Happens Next', EMNLP 2017

 Each file for a model begins with a main() and has a few lines which set the properties.
 Before running the code, ensure that: